Privacy policy and Google data use

 Storage and retention

-CitationGraph stores the connected GA4 property ID and refresh token while the connection remains active.
-Synced GA4 summaries may be cached or persisted inside the hosted product so the connected workspace can render reports.
-Analytics event records in the hosted product are deleted according to the configured retention policy, which is 90 days by default.
-You may also request deletion of connected GA4 data.
+CitationGraph stores connected GA4 property IDs, Search Console site identifiers, Google Ads account identifiers, and OAuth refresh tokens while the connections remain active.
+OAuth refresh tokens are encrypted at rest and used only to refresh the authorized Google connection for the workspace.
+Synced GA4, Search Console, and Google Ads summaries may be cached or persisted inside the hosted product so the connected workspace can render reports.
+Analytics event records and imported reporting snapshots in the hosted product are deleted according to the configured retention policy, which is 90 days by default.
+You may also request deletion of connected Google reporting data.

 Retention schedule

-Waitlist submissions: retained until onboarding is complete or the request is withdrawn.
+Waitlist submissions: retained until the request is fulfilled or withdrawn.
 Contact form data: retained for up to 12 months after the last interaction.
-GA4 refresh tokens: deleted within 7 days of disconnection.
-Synced GA4 report data: deleted per workspace retention policy (default 90 days).
+Google OAuth refresh tokens for GA4, Search Console, and Google Ads: deleted within 7 days of disconnection.
+Synced GA4, Search Console, and Google Ads report data: deleted per workspace retention policy (default 90 days).
 Server logs: retained for up to 30 days for security and debugging.

-CitationGraph does not sell Google user data and does not share it with unrelated third parties for advertising.
-Google Analytics data may be processed by hosting, database, or infrastructure providers that operate CitationGraph on our behalf.
-CitationGraph does not use Google user data to develop, improve, or train generalized AI or machine-learning models.
+CitationGraph does not sell Google user data and does not share connected Google Analytics, Search Console, or Google Ads reporting data with unrelated third parties for advertising.
+Google reporting data may be processed by hosting, database, or infrastructure providers that operate CitationGraph on our behalf and under contractual confidentiality and security obligations.
+CitationGraph's use and transfer to any other app of information received from Google APIs will adhere to the Google API Services User Data Policy, including the Limited Use requirements.

 International data transfers